Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Higher Subscription Growth and Retention

-• Fixing UX regressions and adding retention hooks (reading streaks, goals, clubs) directly increases free-to-paid conversion and reduces churn.
+• Fixing UX regressions and adding retention hooks (e.g. reading streaks, exclusive perks, book clubs) directly increases free-to-paid conversion and reduces churn.

 • More engaged readers lead to longer subscription lifetimes and higher LTV.